 \subsection{IMEX and DIRK-CF methods for convection-diffusion equations}

-A DIRK-CF method is a IMEX Runge-Kutta method of exponential type.
-It is defined by two Runge-Kutta tableaus one of implicit type to treat the linear diffusion and one of explicit type to treat the nonlinear convection by composition of exponentials.
-These methods have a Runge-Kutta like format with two sets of parameters:
+A DIRK-CF method is a IMEX Runge--Kutta method of exponential type.
+It is defined by two Runge--Kutta tableaus one of implicit type to treat the linear diffusion and one of explicit type to treat the nonlinear convection by composition of exponentials.
+These methods have a Runge--Kutta like format with two sets of parameters:

 and

 When applied to the convection-diffusion problem

 with linear diffusion and nonlinear convection the DIRK-CF methods have the following format: